ibm-cloud-docs/log-analysis/agent/detach_agent.md

-### Detaching a LogDNA agent from an Openshift Kubernetes cluster from the OpenShift console
+### Detaching a logging agent from an Openshift Kubernetes cluster from the OpenShift console
 {: #detach_agent_os_console}

-This option is only valid when you deploy the LogDNA agent from the OpenShift console.
+This option is only valid when you deploy the logging agent from the OpenShift console.
 {: note}

 Complete the following steps from the [OpenShift console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external}: